 Using the example of Ukraine, the research group War, Migration and Memory tackles questions of memory, migration, forced displacement, memory, social cohesion and disruption in times of War, and the resilience of plural societies.
 Adopting such a research focus opens up new opportunities for a comparative analysis of the Ukrainian case with societies or social groups that live through similar experiences in other regions of the world.
 The research group is directed by Viktoria Sereda, Senior Fellow of the Forum Transregionale Studien.

 Prisma Ukraïna - Research Network Eastern Europe has been realized with funding from the Land Berlin.
-The projects War, Migration and Memory and the complementary project “Science Communication and Networks” are funded by the Berlin Senate Department for Higher Education and Research, Health, Long-Term Care and Gender Equality; the ZEIT Stiftung Ebelin und Gerd Bucerius and the Marga and Kurt Möllgaard Foundation provide funding for sur-place or non-resident fellowships for scientists in Ukraine affected by the war.
+The projects War, Migration, Memory and the complementary project “Science Communication and Networks” are funded by the Berlin Senate Department for Higher Education and Research, Health and Long-Term Care; the ZEIT Stiftung Ebelin und Gerd Bucerius and the Marga and Kurt Möllgaard Foundation provide funding for sur-place or non-resident fellowships for scientists in Ukraine affected by the war.